5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 This is a *genuine* Z490 Vision G EFI that has been created from scratch.
 Unlike many other Z490 Vision G EFIs found on forums and repositories, which are either derived from generic ones by Olarila/MaLDon or from SchmockLord's EFI for the Z490 Vision D, it does not contain any unnecessary properties for devices that are not present on the Vision G, such as Thunderbolt, an I219 Ethernet controller, and on-board WiFi/BT.

-Tested successfully with macOS 10.14 to 13.2.
+Tested successfully with macOS 10.14 to 14 beta.
 For best results, read and follow the install instruction carefully and thoroughly.

 | :warning: Issues related to macOS Monterey/Ventura|
 |:--------------------------------------------------|